klebermagno/rBCM/README.md

 The exact weighting formula is given in the paper at the top of this readme on page 5 and involves first computing a weight `beta_k` for each prediction location for each `expert_k`.
-Choosing what metric to use as beta is subjective; it can be any measure of uncertainty and doesn't even need to be a good one, but the following paper makes some suggestions in section 2.3:
+It's not obvious what metric is best to use, but the following paper makes some suggestions in section 2.3:

 * [Generalized Product of Experts for Automatic and Principled Fusion of Gaussian Process Predictions](http://arxiv.org/pdf/1410.7827v2.pdf)